Before we jump into the best practices for composing top tier Git commit messages, let’s start with a quick refresher on what a commit is in Git.

 again to confirm that your file was staged correctly.

-GitKraken Desktop makes it easy to visually confirm whether the expected Git action is truly happening with its famous commit graph and helpful commit panel.
+GitKraken Client makes it easy to visually confirm whether the expected Git action is truly happening with its famous commit graph and helpful commit panel.
 The commit graph shows you the project’s commit history, while the commit panel on the right displays a file as it moves from the working directory to the staging directory, and finally, to the commit message.

 From here, you can apply the Git commit message best practices you’ve learned by using git commit -m <Summary>